jasonqiu98/GRAIL-artifact/go-graph-checker/histories/README.md

 - Key-count 5
 - Max-writes-per-key 3

-`rw-register-test` is not a benchmark, but some prepared test cases to ensure the correctness of the checker.
+N.B. `rw-register-test` is not a benchmark, but some prepared test cases for the effectiveness of the checker.